Spring Garden Revival

 Professional Soil Testing & Nutrient Assessment Requirements for Abington’s Glacial Till & Rocky Upland Soils

-Soil testing is mandatory for responsible nutrient management in Abington.
-The UMass Soil & Plant Nutrient Testing Lab provides comprehensive analysis, including pH (typically 5.5–6.5 in local soils), nitrogen, phosphorus, potassium, organic matter, and micronutrients.
-Target pH for cool-season grasses is 6.0–7.0; apply dolomitic lime (50–100 lbs per 1,000 sq ft) to raise pH by one unit, with effects over 6–12 months.
-Use the USDA Web Soil Survey to identify glacial till, rocky soils, marine clay, and urban fill, noting drainage and organic matter (2–4% common, 4–6% ideal).
-Develop a written nutrient plan based on soil test results, following UMass Extension recommendations (0.75–1.0 lb N per 1,000 sq ft per application, max 3–4 lbs N annually for Kentucky bluegrass).
+Soil testing is mandatory for responsible nutrient management in Abington’s glacial till and rocky upland soils.
+Residents and professionals should use the UMass Soil & Plant Nutrient Testing Lab for comprehensive analysis, including pH (typically 5.5–6.5), nitrogen, phosphorus, potassium, organic matter, and micronutrients.
+The target pH for cool-season grasses is 6.0–7.0, often requiring dolomitic lime (50–100 lbs per 1,000 sq ft to raise pH by one unit, with effects over 6–12 months).
+The USDA Web Soil Survey identifies local soils as glacial till, marine clay, or urban fill, with organic matter usually 2–4% (target 4–6%).
+Develop a written nutrient management plan based on soil test results, following UMass Extension recommendations (0.75–1.0 lb N per 1,000 sq ft per application, max 3–4 lbs N annually).
 Adjust for site-specific factors such as shade (reduce N by 25–30%), traffic, and compaction.

 Massachusetts Fertilizer Regulations & Professional Licensing Requirements for Abington

-Fertilizer use in Abington is governed by Massachusetts General Laws and local ordinances, with special attention to phosphorus restrictions in watershed communities.
-Phosphorus is prohibited except for new lawns or documented soil deficiency (<30 ppm).
-Nitrogen applications should not exceed 0.9–1.0 lb N per 1,000 sq ft per application.
-Commercial applicators must hold MA Department of Agricultural Resources (MDAR) Category 36 licensing, complete specialized training, and register their business with Abington.
-Maintain detailed records of all applications, including product, rates, weather, and soil test results.
-Commercial operators must carry general liability insurance (minimum $1M per occurrence), environmental impairment coverage, and workers’ compensation.
-For more information, visit MDAR.
+Fertilizer use in Abington is governed by Massachusetts General Laws and local ordinances, with special attention to phosphorus restrictions in watershed areas.
+Phosphorus is prohibited except for new lawns or documented soil deficiency (below 30 ppm).
+Nitrogen applications should not exceed 0.9–1.0 lb N per 1,000 sq ft per application, supporting watershed protection and MS4 compliance.
+Commercial applicators must hold a MA Department of Agricultural Resources (MDAR) Category 36 license, complete specialized training, and register their business locally.
+Detailed records of applications, products, rates, weather, and soil test results are required for compliance and liability.
+Commercial operators must maintain general liability insurance (minimum $1M per occurrence), environmental impairment coverage, and workers’ compensation.

 Abington Conservation Commission Requirements for Fertilizer Application Near Wetlands & Protected Areas

 The Wetlands Protection Act (M.G.L. c.
 131, § 40) requires permits or notification for fertilizer applications within 25–100 feet of wetlands or streams.
 No-fertilizer buffer strips are mandatory, and organic-only products are recommended in sensitive zones.
-Protect groundwater and surface water by preventing nutrient runoff, especially near public water supply wells.
-Coordinate with MassDEP watershed programs and comply with TMDL requirements for impaired waterways.
-Use proper application techniques—avoid impervious surfaces, sweep granules back onto turf, and never hose into storm drains.
-Schedule applications with a minimum 24–48 hour rain-free window, using National Weather Service forecasts.
-For local permitting and guidance, contact: Abington Conservation Commission
+Protecting groundwater and surface water from nutrient runoff is critical, especially near public water supply wells and impaired waterways.
+Application techniques must avoid impervious surfaces, with immediate sweeping of granules back onto turf and never hosing into storm drains.
+Use deflector shields on spreaders near sensitive areas and coordinate timing with National Weather Service forecasts, ensuring a 24–48 hour rain-free period and avoiding applications if more than 0.5 inches of rain is predicted.
+Pollinator and beneficial insect protection is also required, with seasonal restrictions and avoidance of combination products.

 500 Gliniewicz Way, Abington, MA 02351